-Barry Harman wrote every song for the show and tried to come up with lyrics that would emphasize and compliment the action going on in the story.
+Ford Kinder and Anne Bryant wrote every song for the show, with Robert J. Walsh composing and conducting their music.
 Each group featured would get their own distinctive sound with different instruments being used and in the tonality of the lyrics.
 On top of those sounds, the show would sometimes switch up between genres; going from rock to jazz to classical.
+Barry Harman wrote the song lyrics trying to match, emphasize and compliment the action going on in the story.
 The singing voices on the show, recorded on the East Coast, were provided by different people than the speaking voices, recorded on the West Coast, in order to maximize production time.
-However, painstaking measures were taken by Anne Bryant to ensure that the two voices sounded close enough to blend and make them believable as belonging to the same person.
+However, painstaking measures were taken to ensure that the two voices sounded close enough to blend and make them believable as belonging to the same person.

 |The Holograms on stage.|

 The character designs went through several revisions.
+Hasbro wanted their appearance to have the comic book-style properties of their other animated outings.
 Lee Gunther, executive in charge of production, turned to Marvel art director William DuBay and asked for designs influenced by Disney’s Snow White and the Seven Dwarfs.
-Those were rejected and Rudy Nebres came in with a second set of designs, which ended up too complex for animation.
-DuBay then turned to Paula Lafond, leading female character designer at the time, to do her own workups.
-Hers were the designs eventually used in combination with DuBay’s heads.
+Those were rejected as nobody else in the design team would be capable of matching Disney’s 50-year-old style.
+Rudy Nebres came in with a second set of designs, but those ended up too complex for animation.
+DuBay then turned to Paula Lafond, the leading female character designer at the time, to do her own workups.
+Hers were the designs eventually used in combination with DuBay’s modified heads.
 Debra L. Pugh handled the primary costume design, coming up with the majority of the outfits on the series, with others based on the doll fashions by Carleigh Hoff.
 The animation for most of the episodes was provided by Japanese studio Toei Doga (now Toei Animation).
 They had initially rendered the characters with anime-style faces until a key artist was sent overseas to supervise and establish the look they actually wanted.
-The opening sequence was done with rotoscoping by animating over live professional dancers, which is why the animation looks more fluid and different from the actual episodes.
+The opening sequence was done with rotoscoping by animating over live professional dancers to make the characters’ motions much more fluid.
 The series also featured commercial bumpers leading into and out of the commercial breaks.

 |Raya and Craig competing to be drummer of The Holograms.|

-Hasbro, looking to cut some costs, asked that some of the earlier songs be reused in the series, even though all-new video sequences were still created to go along with them.
-Writers had to work to make the existing catalog fit into the stories they were writing.
+Hasbro, looking to cut some costs, asked that some of the earlier songs be reused in the series; even though all-new video sequences were still created to go along with them.
+Writers had to work around the existing catalog to fit them into the stories they were writing.
 A new, more jingle-esque theme debuted with the episode “Father’s Day.”
-Also written by Bryant, “Jem Girls” became the permanent theme for the remainder of the series while the original theme and opening sequenced remained the closing theme played during the credits.
+“Jem Girls” became the permanent theme for the remainder of the series while the original theme and opening sequenced remained the closing theme played during the credits.
 Accompanying it was a new intro that combined pieces of the original with episode clips.
 Because the episodes weren’t aired in production order, the two themes would alternate until the episode “Journey to Shangri-La.”
 Whenever an episode would run short on time, another song would play before the end credits; either from the same episode or a previous song and video.

 |The Stingers: Rapture, Riot and Minx.|